RahulSajnani/IROS2017/README.md

-# ICRA2017
+# IROS2017
-Implementation of ICRA 2017 research paper
+Implementation of IROS 2017 research paper

 ## Instructions
 **input.txt** file contains initialization values that you can copy and paste in the matlab command line. <br/>